Newcastle

 Who may find Newcastle reasonable?

 Budget-conscious travelers and flexible visitors often find Newcastle more affordable.
-Those who prioritize free activities like visiting museums, parks, and historic sites can enjoy the city without breaking the bank.
-Additionally, individuals willing to explore less touristy areas and dine at local eateries will likely have a more cost-effective experience.
+Those who are willing to explore less touristy areas, dine at local eateries, and make use of public transport can have a fulfilling experience without breaking the bank.

 Final recommendation